xtr4nge/FruityC2/README.md

 <br>
 FruityC2 is a post-exploitation (and open source) framework based on the deployment of agents on compromised machines.
 Agents are managed from a web interface under the control of an operator.

-It works as a command-and-control model and is language and system agnostic.
+<br>It works as a command-and-control model and is language and system agnostic.
 New agents are being developed to expand the capabilities and options for FruityC2.

-A web client is used to interact with the FruityC2 API in a client/server mode.
+<br>A web client is used to interact with the FruityC2 API in a client/server mode.
 The client is a single web page divided into 5 sections: Interact, Listener, Payload, Delivery, Config.
 These options provide full control and access to the functions included in FruityC2 to create, deliver and interact with a functioning C2 capability.

 <br>
 During the development of the initial alpha version, I divided the efforts between the client and the server, but mainly on the client.